thebuilder/react-intersection-observer/README.md

 ## Testing

+> [!TIP]
+> Consider using [Vitest Browser Mode](https://vitest.dev/guide/browser/) instead of `jsdom` or `happy-dom`.
+> This option allows you to utilize the real browser implementation and triggers correctly when scrolling or adding elements to the viewport.
+You can skip the `react-intersection-observer/test-utils`, or use it as needed.

 In order to write meaningful tests, the `IntersectionObserver` needs to be mocked.
 You can use the included `react-intersection-observer/test-utils` to help with this.
 It mocks the `IntersectionObserver`, and includes a few methods